banicr/demo_app/REBUILD_PROMPTS.md

 In demo_app/scripts/, create setup-local-cluster.sh bash script that:

 1. Checks if kind is installed
-2. Creates kind cluster named "dev-gitops-cluster" if not exists
+2. Creates kind cluster named "gitops-demo" if not exists
 3. Installs ArgoCD in argocd namespace using official manifests
 4. Waits for ArgoCD server to be ready
 5. Gets ArgoCD initial admin password